Best Quicken Simplifi Alternative Apps in the US (2025)

 There are plenty of solid choices out there, here’s a quick rundown of the top nine contenders:

-- Pine AI: An AI assistant that takes on the annoying financial tasks for you, like negotiating bills and canceling subscriptions.
+- Pine AI: An AI assistant that takes on the frustrating financial tasks for you, like negotiating bills, refunds and canceling subscriptions.

 - Empower (formerly Personal Capital): Great for a high-level view of your net worth and investments.

-- YNAB (You Need a Budget): A favorite for people who want to get serious about budgeting.
+- YNAB (You Need a Budget): A favorite for people who want to get meticulous about budgeting.

-- PocketGuard: Helps you see how much you have "left to spend" after bills and savings.
+- PocketGuard: Helps you see how much you "have left to spend" taking in income, bills and savings.

-- Tiller Money: For spreadsheet fans who want to automate their Google Sheets or Excel budgets.
+- Tiller Money: For spreadsheet fans who want to automate their budgets in Google Sheets or Excel.

 - Dollarbird: A calendar-based approach to tracking your income and expenses.